How to Prevent Headaches

 Headaches are extremely annoying, let alone painful.
 What makes them annoying is that it can affect our mood and ability to perform normal tasks.
 And when we say annoying, it’s because certain headaches are preventable.
 But before anything, we have to understand what the causes of headaches are, the different types and their symptoms.

-- Brain Seizures: What You Need to Know
+- What You Need to Know About Hypertension

 Some headaches can be worse than others, and some may even be more serious than you think.
 When you feel a headache coming on, it’s best to take action as soon as possible.
 Whether by taking medication or just staying still, the best way to prevent headaches is to counteract it before it gets worse.